nicoddemus/qt-async-threads/docs/tutorial.rst

    :start-at: def on_download_button_clicked
    :end-before: self.download_button.setEnabled

-The objective here is for the ``request.get`` calls to run in a separate thread, for that we use then the :meth:`QtAsyncRunner.run <qt_async_threads.QtAsyncRunner.run>` method to run the function and its arguments into a thread, so we change this:
+The objective here is for the ``request.get`` calls to run in a separate thread, so we use the :meth:`QtAsyncRunner.run <qt_async_threads.QtAsyncRunner.run>` method to run the function and its arguments into a thread, so we change this: